fluent/fluent-bit/examples/filter_rust_msgpack/README.md

-# Fluent Bit / filter_rust
+# Fluent Bit / filter_rust_msgpack

-This source source tree provides an example of WASM program written in Rust.
+This source source tree provides an example of WASM program which uses msgpack format written in Rust.

 ## Prerequisites

 * Rust
-  * rustc 1.61.0 (fe5b13d68 2022-05-18) or later
+  * rustc 1.75.0 (82e1608df 2023-12-21)) or later
 * [rustup](https://rustup.rs/) (For preparing rust compiler and toolchains)

 ## How to build